AzizABG/AzizABG.github.io/_publications/2023-11-12-OrthogonalMobiusInversion.md

 title: "Orthogonal M&ouml;bius Inversion and Grassmannian Persistence Diagrams"
 collection: publications
 permalink: /publication/2023-11-12-OrthogonalMobiusInversion/
 excerpt: "We introduce the notion of Orthogonal M&ouml;bius Inversion, a custom-made analog to M&ouml;bius inversion on the poset of intervals of a linear poset $P$.
-This notion is applicable to functions whose target space is the Grassmannian of a given inner product space $V$".
+This notion is applicable to functions whose target space is the Grassmannian of a given inner product space $V$.
 When this notion of inversion is applied to such a function, we obtain another function, called the Grassmannian persistence diagram"
 date: 2023-11-12
 venue: 'preprint'
 paperurl: 'https://arxiv.org/abs/2311.06870'